-- Scientific consultant and on-screen expert for TV documentaries
+- Has been a scientific consultant and on-screen expert for numerous high profile TV documentaries.

 Harnessing creativity, innovation and problem solving in organisations and education, as well as in the areas of technology and engineering.